Bat Yam Seafront: Promenade

 In the past, Bat Yam's promenade suffered from neglect and had a problematic reputation.
 Since then, it has undergone major urban renewal and extensive landscaping.
 The vibrant promenade now features cafés, gardens, lawns, flower beds, and sports facilities.
 It stretches from Sea Palace Beach in the north (bordering Jaffa) to the Colony Beach Hotel in central Bat Yam, and was later extended southward to connect with Rishon LeZion's promenade.

 The promenade is lined with the sloping lawns of Jerusalem Beach.
 It is near the intersection with Atzma'ut Boulevard stands the city's main cultural venue — the Amphitheater — which hosts concerts, performances, festivals, and other cultural events.
 It is also provides access to the "Bora Bora" beachfront pool complex (formerly called "Brihof"), which features a semi-Olympic pool, a toddler pool, and a lawn.

-Trump Promenade

-In September 2025, Bat Yam named a section of its lower seaside boardwalk the Trump Promenade (Hebrew: טיילת טראמפ, also referred to as טיילת הנשיא).
-A cornerstone-laying ceremony was held on 10 September 2025, attended by Prime Minister Benjamin Netanyahu, U.S. Ambassador to Israel Mike Huckabee, and Bat Yam Mayor Tzvika Brot.

-Municipal and local media report that the designation applies to the “lower promenade” between Nordau Street and Tayo Beach and followed approval by the city’s naming committee and council.